-A. Contract Monitoring/Performance Evaluation Monitoring: At its discretion, the BUREAU will monitor the CONTRACTOR's performance to ensure compliance in accordance with all Contract provisions, DMS's instructions, and all applicable standards, including, but not limited to ACA, Administrative Rules, DMS and DEPARTMENT guidelines, specifications of this Contract, Court Orders and Decrees.
+A. Contract Monitoring/Performance Evaluation Monitoring: At its discretion, the BUREAU will monitor the CONTRACTOR's performance to ensure compliance in accordance with all Contract provisions, DMS's instructions, and all applicable standards, including, but not limited to ACA, Administrative Rules, DMS and DC guidelines, specifications of this Contract, Court Orders and Decrees.

-The Contract Monitor or designated representatives or employees of the BUREAU may conduct inspections as deemed necessary.
+The On-site Contract Manager or designated representatives or employees of the BUREAU may conduct inspections as deemed necessary.
 The BUREAU shall have the right, unless otherwise proscribed by law, to reasonably prompt access to examine and receive copies, if requested, of all records of the CONTRACTOR relating to the Facility, including without limitation, all financial books and records, maintenance records, employee records, and inmate records generated by the CONTRACTOR and its subcontractors, or independent contractors, in connection with monitoring the CONTRACTOR's performance of and compliance with this Contract.

 The BUREAU's monitoring activities shall include review of subcontracts as previously described herein.
-The Contract Monitor shall provide the results of monitoring/inspection activities conducted to the CONTRACTOR in writing.
+The On-site Contract Manager shall provide the CONTRACTOR, in writing, the results of monitoring/inspection activities conducted.
 If CONTRACTOR noncompliance issues are noted during a monitoring activity, each shall be specifically identified and corrective action shall be recommended with a time frame specified to achieve compliance.

-The cost of the Contract Monitor will be a deduction to the monthly invoice payment to the CONTRACTOR.
+The cost of the On-site Contract Manager will be a deduction from the monthly Management Payment to the CONTRACTOR.
 The actual cost for such deductions will be based upon the appropriated rate, salary and expense dollars for the function.

-Compensation will be adjusted monthly to reimburse the BUREAU for the salary and expenses (to include coverage of employee benefits) of the Contract Monitor.
+Compensation will be adjusted monthly to reimburse the BUREAU for the salary and expenses (to include coverage of employee benefits) of the On-site Contract Manager.
 Additional deductions will be made for any ad valorem taxes or payment in lieu of such taxes that may become due on the Facility pursuant to judicial determination or legislative mandate.

-- B. Monitoring and Evaluation: The BUREAU's Contract Monitor or designated BUREAU staff, will perform monitoring during the term of the Contract, but not less than once a year to ensure Contract compliance.
+- B. Monitoring and Evaluation: The BUREAU's On-site Contract Manager or designated BUREAU staff, will perform monitoring during the term of the Contract, but not less than once a year to ensure Contract compliance.
 Monitoring shall include periodic review of compliance with Contract performance, including, but not limited to, review of the following:

 - 1) Security

 - 2) Inmate Management and Control

 - 3) Inmate Programs and Services

 - 4) Facility Safety and Sanitation

 - 5) Administration

-- 6) Food Service
+- Food Service

 - 7) Personnel Practices and Training

-- -8) Inmate-Health-Services
+- 8) Inmate Health Services

 - 9) Inmate Discipline